ankaAR/bestiario5e/_creatures/wereboar.md

 ***Multiattack (Humanoid or Hybrid Form Only).*** The wereboar makes two attacks, only one of which can be with its tusks.

-***Maul (Humanoid or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
+***Maul (Humanoid or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 10 (2d6 + 3) puntos de daño contundente.

-***Tusks (Boar or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
+***Tusks (Boar or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 10 (2d6 + 3) puntos de daño cortante.
 If the target is a humanoid, it must succeed on a DC 12 Constitution saving throw or be cursed with wereboar lycanthropy.